colrdavidson/simple_structures/README.md

 These are used a ton when sending messages to and from real hardware, like buffering keyboard input for the computer to pick up when it gets a chance.
 These can grow, like ours, or be set on a fixed chunk of memory, and have the writer block waiting for the reader to catch up.

+You'll notice that the Ring Buffer is FIFO (First-In, First-Out).
+What if you wanted the opposite?
+[Stacks](lists/stack.h) do that.
+Stacks are LIFO (Last-In, First-Out), meaning when you pop from a stack, you get the most recent thing you just put in.